AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Mathematical_Description.md

 [Heikin-Ashi](Heikin-Ashi) indicator is based on price data from the current open-high-low-close, the current Heikin-Ashi values, and the prior Heikin-Ashi values.

-In the formaulas below, (0) refers to the current period, (-1) to the prior period, and HA to Heikin-Ashi.
+In the formulas below, (0) refers to the current period, (-1) to the prior period, and HA to Heikin-Ashi.

 <ol>
 	<li>The Heikin-Ashi Close is simply an average of the open, high, low, and close for the current period:</li>